MaartenGr/BERTopic/docs/getting_started/manual/manual.md

 y = data['target']
 ```

 Then, we make sure to create empty instances of the dimensionality reduction and clustering steps.
-We pass those to BERTopic in order to simply skip over them and go to the topic representation process:
+We pass those to BERTopic to simply skip over them and go to the topic representation process:

 ```python